 Wrong!
 Because the majority are technically ‘recyclable’, they are a great way to start making a difference straightaway.
 In the UK we use over 35 million plastic bottles every year!
 Only 1 in 400 coffee cups are recycled in the UK.
 So, start carrying a reusable bottle is a great way to cut your plastic use and save money too!
 There’s even an app that tells you where you can refill your bottle for free!

-5. Avoid excessive food packaging
+5. Reduce plastic by avoiding excessive food packaging

-Whether it’s making different choices in the supermarket or choosing a different way to shop, we can all cut down the plastic we buy by just changing our choices.
+Whether it’s making different choices in the supermarket or choosing a different way to shop, we can all reduce plastic we buy by just changing our choices.
 For instance, buy boxes instead of bottles.
 Often, products like laundry detergent come in cardboard, which is more easily recycled than plastic.
 And, the best part is that you can save money by doing so, loose fruit and veg is often cheaper than pre-packaged alternatives!